-- 1 Power on your system. - 2 On the Pro Tools Installer CD, locate and double-click the Install CoreAudio file.

-From the Digidesign Web site, download and double-click the Install CoreAudio file.

-- 3 In the Install CoreAudio window, select Uninstall from the Custom Install pop-up menu. - 4 When the uninstall is complete, quit the CoreAudio Installer.
+- 1 Power on your system. - 2 Do one of the following: - On the Pro Tools Installer CD, locate and double-click the Install CoreAudio file. - or - - From the Digidesign Web site, download, locate, and double-click the Install Core-Audio file. - 3 In the Install CoreAudio window, select Uninstall from the Custom Install pop-up menu. - 4 When the uninstall is complete, quit the CoreAudio Installer.